Just One Suitcase packing list

 One sleeveless silk top.

 Doesn’t take up much space and is worthwhile to have along for an alternate, more formal, look.
 Great for layering under a sweater or jacket.
+Pack in a ziploc as shirts.

 vince silk sleeveless tuxedo blouse